eclipse/paho.mqtt.rust/README.md

 When building, the user has several options:

  - Build the bundled library using the pre-generated bindings and SSL (default).
+ - Build the bundled library and compile a copy of OpenSSL to statically link to.
  - Build the bundled library, but regenerate the bindings at build time.
  - Use an external library, with the location specified by environment variables, generating the bindings at build time.
  - Use the pre-installed library with the pre-generated bindings.